Fails at times to give necessary information

 , this deck is a mix of spanish from both Spain and Latin America.
 Text To Speech

-will pronounce correctly because the diacritical marks are all there.
+will pronounce correctly since the diacritical marks are there.
 You can view a poorly rendered text version of the deck here -

 Please rate this deck in AnkiWeb if you like it.
 If you find any mistakes or have any improvements, please email me - stu40 at hotmail.com